typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-duplicate-type-union-intersection-members.md

 ## Options

-### `checkIntersections`
+### `ignoreIntersections`

-When set to false, duplicate checks on intersection type members are ignored.
+When set to true, duplicate checks on intersection type members are ignored.

-### `checkUnions`
+### `ignoreUnions`

-When set to false, duplicate checks on union type members are ignored.
+When set to true, duplicate checks on union type members are ignored.